Examining Association of Race With Death Among Patients Hospitalized With COVID-19

 Media advisory: The full study is linked to this news release.

-Authors: Sanja Jelic, M.D., of the Columbia University Vagelos College of Physicians and Surgeons in New York, is the corresponding author.
+Authors: Teodor T. Postolache, M.D., of the University of Maryland in Baltimore, is the corresponding author.

 Editor’s Note: The article includes funding/support disclosures.
 Please see the article for additional information, including other authors, author contributions and affiliations, conflicts of interest and financial disclosures, and funding and support.